awgrover/xod_lib/README.md

 # Installation

+## XOD Add Library
 1. Browse (https://xod.io/libs/) for "published" libraries, mine start with "awgrover"
 1. File menu, Add Library, type the name, like "awgrover/utils".
 1. should install.

+## awgrover/midi
+This requires FortySevenEffects/arduino_midi_library.
+A bit of a pain to install:
+1. run arduino-ide
+1. sketch:include library:manage-libraries...
+1. search for "MIDI", find "MIDI Library by Forty Seven Effects"
+1. latest version (has worked with 4.3.1, report problems please)
+1. "install"
+1. done with arduion-ide, you can close it
+1. Find your "Arduino/libraries" folder.
+1. It's "~/Arduino/libraries" on linux.
+Please send info on OS's not listed here.
+1. Find your "XOD IDE/resources" directory.
+On my debian linux, it's '/opt/XOD IDE/resources/arduino-libraries'
+1. You have to create a link (shortcut) from the arduino-library to the xod-arduino-lib.
+On linux it's: sudo ln -s ~/Arduino/libraries/MIDI_Library '/opt/XOD IDE/resources/arduino-libraries'
+1. "Reload" in XOD
+1. Should be ready to go

+## Un-"published"
 I haven't "published" all of these yet, until then you have to put the 'awgrover' directory into the xod workspace lib manually.

 1. From this github repository https://github.com/awgrover/xod_lib